SherG/sherrieg/content/blog/boomers-work/index.md

 I wonder why we fixate on stereotypes instead of seeing individuals.
 These conceptions/images certainly aren't being created by a 64-year old <a href="https://www.tonal.com/blog/introducing-tony-hortons-new-workouts-with-tonal/" target="blank">Tony Horton</a> or 60-year old <a href="https://variety.com/2022/film/news/tom-cruise-days-off-work-1235278344/" target="blank">Tom Cruise</a>  . . .

-Nor are they created by tech boomers like Lynda Weinman, online advertising guru Leslie Laredo, or the late Steve Jobs.
+Nor are they created by tech boomers like Lynda Weinman, online advertising guru Leslie Laredo, or the late Steve Jobs: all people known for their brilliant and creative thinking.

+## What is energy in work anyway?

 I think of energy as being not based on outward display of enthusiasm (which may be more natural to extroverts and can be faked), or based on excitement (a passing feeling-state), but based on an ability to be steady, disciplined, and committed, which is rooted in your volition.